syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Rows-and-Columns-Manipulation.md

 N> Row and Column index of Insert methods are "one based".

-To know more about insert rows and columns, please refer **WorksheetImpl** in API section.
+To know more about insert rows and columns, refer to the **WorksheetImpl** in API section.

 ## Delete Rows and Columns

-The following code shows how to delete rows/columns.
+The following code shows how to delete rows and columns.

 {% tabs %}
 {% highlight c# %}